-Upon the completion of this offering, the H&F Investor will own approximately 33.0% of our outstanding common stock, or approximately 30.6% if the underwriters exercise in full their option to purchase additional shares.
+Upon the completion of this offering, the H&F Investor will own approximately % of our outstanding common stock, or approximately % if the underwriters exercise in full their option to purchase additional shares.
 As a result, the H&F Investor is able to control or influence actions to be taken by us, including future issuances of our common stock or other securities, the payment of dividends, if any, on our common stock, amendments to our organizational documents and the approval of significant corporate transactions, including mergers, sales of substantially all of our assets, distributions of our assets, the incurrence of indebtedness and any incurrence of liens on our assets.
-The H&F Investor will own less than 40% of the voting power of our outstanding stock after the completion of this offering.
-As a result, certain governance provisions in our organizational documents will be affected.
-For more information, see "-Provisions in our organizational documents could delay or prevent a change of control," "Management-Board of Directors and "Description of Capital Stock."

 The interests of the H&F Investor may be materially different than the interests of our other stakeholders.
 In addition, the H&F Investor may have an interest in pursuing acquisitions, divestitures and other transactions that, in their judgment, could enhance its investment, even though such transactions might involve risks to you.
 For example, the H&F Investor may cause us to take actions or pursue strategies that could impact our ability to make payments under our First Lien Credit Agreement or that cause a change of control.
 In addition, to the extent permitted by our First Lien Credit Agreement, the H&F Investor may cause us to pay dividends rather than make capital expenditures or repay debt.
 The H&F Investor is in the business of making investments in companies and may from time to time acquire and hold interests in businesses that compete directly or indirectly with us.
-Our amended and restated certificate of incorporation provides that none of the H&F Investor, any of its affiliates or any director who is not employed by us (including any non-employee director who serves as one of our officers in both his director and officer capacities) or his or her affiliates will have any duty to refrain from engaging, directly or indirectly, in the same business activities or similar business activities or lines of business in which we operate.
-The H&F Investor also may pursue acquisition opportunities that may be complementary to our business, and, as a result, those acquisition opportunities may not be available to us.
+Our amended and restated certificate of incorporation provides that none of the H&F Investor, any of its affiliates or any director who is not employed by us (including any non-employee director who serves as one of our officers in both his director and officer capacities) or his or her affiliates will have any duty to refrain from engaging, directly or indirectly, in the same business activities or similar business, and, as a result, those acquisition opportunities may not be available to us.

-So long as the H&F Investor continues to own a significant amount of our outstanding common stock, even if such amount is less than 40%, it will continue to be able to strongly influence or effectively control our decisions and, so long as the H&F Investor continues to own shares of our outstanding common stock, nominate individuals to our board of directors pursuant to the stockholders agreement we are parties to.
+So long as the H&F Investor continues to own a significant amount of our outstanding common stock, even if such amount is less than 50%, it will continue to be able to strongly influence or effectively control our decisions and, so long as the H&F Investor continues to own shares of our outstanding common stock, nominate individuals to our board of directors pursuant to the stockholders agreement we are parties to.
 See "Certain Relationships and Related Party Transactions-Stockholders Agreement."
+In addition, the H&F Investor will be able to determine the outcome of all matters requiring stockholder approval and will be able to cause or prevent a change of control of our company or a change in the composition of our board of directors and could preclude any unsolicited acquisition of our company.
 The concentration of ownership could deprive you of an opportunity to receive a premium for your shares of common stock as part of a sale of our company and ultimately might affect the market price of our common stock.